-- You are a young expat working in Vietnam (for a local or foreign company)
+- If you are a young expat working in Vietnam (for a local or foreign company)

-    - You are an entrepreneur or freelancer for a foreign company living in Vietnam
+- If you are an entrepreneur or freelancer for a foreign company living in Vietnam

-    - You are retired: married or single but staying several months a year in Vietnam
+- If you are retired: married or single but staying several months a year in Vietnam

-    Non-residentSomeone who lives in Vietnam for less than 183 days in a year (12 consecutive months) as a non-resident based on Section I, Part A of Circular No. 84/2008/TT-BTC.
-The individual also has to not have permanent accommodation (lease contract is 90 days and below).
+A non-resident is someone who lives in Vietnam for less than 183 days in a year (12 consecutive months) as a non-resident based on Section I, Part A of Circular No. 84/2008/TT-BTC.
+The individual does not have permanent accommodation (lease contract is 90 days and below).

 Taxation Scheme Residents

 |Average yearly income (in VND)||Average monthly income (in VND)||Tax rate (in percent)|